atbcb/ICTTestingBaseline/_baselines/05Controls.md

 **Baseline Test ID:** 5.C-ControlState
 #### Identify Content
-<p id="5cIC">Identify user controls for a distinct function.
-Examples include changes to forms, links, and toggle controls.
+<p id="5cIC">Identify user controls for a distinct function that can be set by the user.
+Examples include forms, links, and toggle controls.
 Exclude the visited/unvisited state of links.</p>

 #### Test Instructions